Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 * **(b) Issue Resolution and Bug Fixes:** CICO shall use commercially reasonable efforts to promptly diagnose and correct any verifiable errors, bugs, or defects in the System reported by The Bank that cause the System to deviate from its documented specifications. **Bug fixes** or workarounds will be provided in accordance with the response and resolution times set forth in the SLA (with higher-severity issues such as System unavailability being addressed with top priority).
 CICO shall keep The Bank informed of the status of problem resolution and shall provide interim solutions or bypasses to mitigate the impact of issues until a permanent fix is available.

-* **(c) Updates and New Releases:** As part of the Support Services, and at no additional license cost beyond the AMS Fees to The Bank, CICO shall provide The Bank with all **updates, upgrades, patches, and new releases** of the System that CICO makes generally available to its customers during the term of this Agreement.
+* **(c) Updates and New Releases:** As part of the Support Services included in CICO's managed services (funded from revenue share), CICO shall provide The Bank with all **updates, upgrades, patches, and new releases** of the System that CICO makes generally available to its customers during the term of this Agreement.
 New releases (versions) may include enhancements or new features to the core System.
 CICO will notify The Bank of the availability of any such updates or new releases and, if requested by The Bank, will plan, schedule, and perform the installation of the updates pursuant to the terms of this Agreement.
 The installation of major new versions may be scheduled in coordination with The Bank to minimize disruption.
 Any new module or product that is not part of the System as defined in Section 2 (and which CICO offers for separate licensing) would be subject to a separate agreement or addendum if The Bank elects to license it.

 * **(d) Service Level Agreement (SLA):** The Parties shall execute and adhere to a detailed SLA (Annex A) that defines support procedures, issue severity levels, response and resolution time commitments, and performance metrics for the Support Services.
 The SLA will cover, among other things, definitions of **Critical** vs **Non-Critical** issues, target response times (e.g., initial response within 30 minutes for critical issues), and escalation procedures.
 The SLA shall be considered an integral part of this Agreement.
 In the event of any conflict between the SLA and this Agreement, this Agreement shall govern, except with respect to the specific support metrics and processes, in which case the SLA shall govern.

 * **(e) The Bank’s Support Obligations:** The Bank shall provide all information and assistance reasonably required by CICO to reproduce, troubleshoot, and resolve reported issues.
 This includes providing detailed error descriptions, screenshots or logs, and remote access to the System (or on-site access, if necessary and feasible) for CICO’s support engineers.
 The Bank shall also designate a reasonable number of trained employees or representatives who will be the primary liaisons with CICO’s support team (often referred to as “key contacts”), and through whom all support communications will be channeled.
 The Bank is responsible for first-level support to its own end-users and operators; issues that cannot be resolved or questions that cannot be answered by The Bank’s internal IT support can be escalated to CICO.

 * **(f) Customizations and Change Requests:** If The Bank requests a modification or enhancement to the System that is outside the scope of standard maintenance (a “Customization”), CICO will evaluate such request and, if feasible, provide The Bank with a written proposal or Change Request detailing the technical approach, any impact on the System, the timeline, and any additional cost.
-No Customization will be undertaken by CICO unless and until the Parties agree in writing on the scope and any associated fees (at a rate of ETB 5,000 per man-day for development services).
+Standard customizations are included in CICO's services (funded from revenue share, subject to resource capacity and prioritization per Section 6.1(e)).
+Material custom development beyond standard scope may require separate agreement.
 Minor configuration changes that can be achieved via provided toolkits or settings in the System (as opposed to source code changes) will be accommodated by CICO as part of support when reasonable.
 Customizations developed for The Bank will be subject to the Intellectual Property terms of Section 6, unless otherwise agreed.

   **Configuration Scope Definitions:**